phpbb/documentation/development/development/css-guidelines.rst

 CSS allows for the use of several different unit types.
 As such it can get confusing when using more than one type of unit through out the project.
-For that reason its benefital to stick to a stick set of rules for what unit types are to be used for certain selectors.
+For that reason its beneficial to stick to a stick set of rules for what unit types are to be used for certain selectors.

 Furthermore there are certain reasons to use or avoid using specific units in